mesosphere/marathon/docs/docs/health-checks.md

   via the [REST API]({{ site.baseurl }}/docs/rest-api.html), so you can add a health check to your application definition.

-A health check is considered passing if (1) its HTTP response code is between 200 and 399, inclusive, and (2) its response is received within the `timeoutSeconds` period.
+A health check is considered passing if (1) its HTTP response code is between 200 and 399 inclusive, and (2) its response is received within the `timeoutSeconds` period.
 If a task fails more than `maxConsecutiveFailures` health checks consecutively, that task is killed.

 ##### Example usage

+HTTP:

 ```json
 {